aditen/hw-cs-sb-classifier/README.md

 - Open Set Experiments
     - Compare Entropic to SoftMax for with different splits (for known as well as unknowns)
     - Allow split of training/test set as in S2 (S1 and S3 does not really make sense)
-    - Use Gaussian Noise -> determine if it is better to be placed ahead of autocontrast
 - Minor code adaptions
     - In data collection methodology comparison: Add table with classes and number of samples
     - Discuss with profs whether SimpleNet should have two versions: one with 2D bottleneck and other? -> Adapt code